jsmrcaga/plasma/README.md

 The easiest way to get started with Plasma is to run a pre-baked image.
 We provide pre-built images for AMD (`radeon` and `amdgpu` drivers) and the latest 2 NVIDIA drivers.

-These images come with sensible defaults, and are pretty much readuy to use.
+These images come with sensible defaults, and are pretty much ready to use.
+To get readiness notifications you can talk to [Plasma's Telegram bot](https://t.me/control_plasma_bot) or create your own.

 If you have a specific NVIDIA driver version or wish to modify user/passwords, you'll need to build an image.
 Please refer to the wiki for that: https://github.com/jsmrcaga/plasma/wiki